simonyang0608/Mask_RCNN_Project/README.md

 ### Training

-- You should download the Mask RCNN pretrained models.
+- You should download the released pretrained models.
 And put the model on the folder ./mrcnn_model to train related models continously.

 ```
 python3 mrcnn_model/parallel_model.py